 Norio Fujikawa is an illustrator based in San Francisco who created 3D design models.
 He specializes in character and concept designs that makes his sketchbook extremely unique and full of fun and adventure!

 Sketchbook Illustrations by Norio Fujikawa (Source)

 Based in Ukraine, Lesya specializes in illustration, painting and drawing.
 Most of her subjects are based on the female figure incorporated with surreal and natural elements defining a unique style and feel.

 Sketchbook Illustrations by Lesya Nedzelskaya (Source)

-The award winning Australian comic artist Ben Templesmith have worked in various big time projects in the comic industry, most notably in Image Comics.
-He also worked for popular series like Star Wars, Doctor Who, GI Joe, Army of Darkness, Silent Hill and Buffy: The Vampire Slayer.
-His sketches reflect how professional he is as an artist and his unique style is just incomparable.
+The award-winning Australian comic artist Ben Templesmith have worked for various big-time projects in the comic industry, most notably for Image Comics.
+He also worked for popular series like Star Wars, Doctor Who, GI Joe, Army of Darkness, Silent Hill, and Buffy: The Vampire Slayer.
+His sketches reflect how professional he is as an artist; his unique style is just incomparable.

 Sketchbook Illustrations by Ben Templesmith (Source)

 With the influence of Art Nouveau and Japanese manga, Audrey‘s works are very popular in terms of delicate features and flawlessness.
 She’s a painter based in LA focusing on erotic and decorative feminine portraits on wood and canvas.
 The doodles on her sketchbook are just a glimpse of how great an artist she has become.